By the end of this section, you will be able to:

 The Stamp Act signaled a shift in British policy after the French and Indian War.
 Before the Stamp Act, the colonists had paid taxes to their colonial governments or indirectly through higher prices, not directly to the Crown’s appointed governors.
 This was a time-honored liberty of representative legislatures of the colonial governments.
 The passage of the Stamp Act meant that starting on November 1, 1765, the colonists would contribute £60,000 per year—17 percent of the total cost—to the upkeep of the ten thousand British soldiers in North America.
 Because the Stamp Act raised constitutional issues, it triggered the first serious protest against British imperial policy.

 Parliament also asserted its prerogative in 1765 with the Quartering Act.
-The new legislation addressed the problem of housing British soldiers stationed in the American colonies.
+The Quartering Act of 1765 addressed the problem of housing British soldiers stationed in the American colonies.
 It required that they be provided with barracks or places to stay in public houses, and that if extra housing were necessary, then troops could be stationed in barns and other uninhabited private buildings.
 In addition, the costs of the troops’ food and lodging fell to the colonists.
-Since the time of James II, who ruled from 1685 to 1688 before he abdicated the throne, many British subjects mistrusted the presence of a standing army during peacetime, and having to pay for the soldiers’ lodging and food was especially burdensome.
-In addition, many colonials worried that quartered troops might serve as an extra set of eyes for a Parliament looking to increase its control over the empire.
+Since the time of James II, who ruled from 1685 to 1688, many British subjects had mistrusted the presence of a standing army during peacetime, and having to pay for the soldiers’ lodging and food was especially burdensome.
 Widespread evasion and disregard for the law occurred in almost all the colonies, but the issue was especially contentious in New York, the headquarters of British forces.
 When fifteen hundred troops arrived in New York in 1766, the New York Assembly refused to follow the Quartering Act.

 COLONIAL PROTEST: GENTRY, MERCHANTS, AND THE STAMP ACT CONGRESS

 For many British colonists living in America, the Stamp Act raised many concerns.
-As a direct tax, it appeared to be an unconstitutional measure that deprived freeborn British subjects of their liberty, a concept they defined broadly to include various rights and privileges they enjoyed as British subjects, including the right to representation.
+As a direct tax, it appeared to be an unconstitutional measure, one that deprived freeborn British subjects of their liberty, a concept they defined broadly to include various rights and privileges they enjoyed as British subjects, including the right to representation.
 According to the unwritten British Constitution, only representatives for whom British subjects voted could tax them.
-Parliament was in charge of taxation, and, although it was a representative body, the colonies did not have “actual” (or direct) representation in it.
+Parliament was in charge of taxation, and although it was a representative body, the colonies did not have “actual” (or direct) representation in it.
 Parliamentary members who supported the Stamp Act argued that the colonists had virtual representation, because the architects of the British Empire knew best how to maximize returns from its possessions overseas.
 However, this argument did not satisfy the protesters, who viewed themselves as having the same right as all British subjects to avoid taxation without their consent.
 With no representation in the House of Commons, where bills of taxation originated, they felt themselves deprived of this inherent right.
-While the colonials had long believed themselves as full citizens of Britain, it was growing rapidly apparent that this self-perception was overstated; Parliament cast them as members of empire whose presence was simply to contribute to the wealth of the nation.

 The British government knew the colonists might object to the Stamp Act’s expansion of parliamentary power, but Parliament believed the relationship of the colonies to the Empire was one of dependence, not equality.
 However, the Stamp Act had the unintended and ironic consequence of drawing colonists from very different areas and viewpoints together in protest.
 In Massachusetts, for instance, James Otis, a lawyer and defender of British liberty, became the leading voice for the idea that “Taxation without representation is tyranny.”
 In the Virginia House of Burgesses, firebrand and slaveholder Patrick Henry introduced the Virginia Stamp Act Resolutions, which denounced the Stamp Act and the British crown in language so strong that some conservative Virginians accused him of treason.
 Henry replied that Virginians were subject only to taxes that they themselves—or their representatives—imposed.
 In short, there could be no taxation without representation.